lokomartin/okrotestaruymaski/README.md

 - Compatible with TorToolkit-like leechers (send new video)
 - Send links with bot instead of user. (helps hiding user)
 - Auth groups or users or use public
+- Run in only bot mode.
+(Just dont fill user-session)

 </details>